-It is very difficult the time that it may take to recover a debt amicably.
+It is very difficult to esimate the time that it may take to recover a debt amicably.
 Much will depend upon the patience of the client, before proceedings are commenced.
 Spanish court proceedings may take an extremely long time to complete.
 Two years would not be at all uncommon, although three or four years is also possible, if not longer.

 Either Josep Grau or Jonathan Eshkeri will have conduct of the matter.
 They may delegate elements of the matter to colleagues, who have considerable experience of Spanish debt recovery.